webplatform/docs/tutorials/css_animations/index.md

-Along with animation properties, each [[css/atrules/@keyframes|'''@keyframes''']] rule also needs to be prefixed to run on WebKit-based browsers:
+Along with animation properties, each [[css/atrules/@keyframes|'''@keyframes''']] rule also needs to be prefixed redundantly to run on WebKit-based browsers:

  @-webkit-keyframes pulse {
     0%   { -webkit-transform: scale(1)   ; opacity: 1;    }